omigroup/gltf-extensions/extensions/2.0/OMI_vehicle_hover_thruster/README.md

 The file [hovercraft.gltf](examples/hovercraft.gltf) defines a chrome-colored hovercraft with 4 hover thrusters at the bottom corners of the hovercraft, each a child node of the hovercraft's vehicle body.
 The hovercraft can rotate itself by gimballing its hover thrusters.
 The hovercraft also has a pilot seat, allowing a player to sit in it to control the vehicle.
 This can be imported into a game that supports OMI_vehicle_thruster to have a controllable hovercraft.

 For this example, the only source of thrust of any kind is the hover thrusters, so it will struggle to do things like moving up a steep hill.
 To enhance the handling of the hovercraft, one could add some gyroscope torque and/or non-hover thrusters.
-However, a proper implementation of OMI_vehicle_hover_thruster should be able to handle a hovercraft with only hover thrusters, including stable hovering over flat ground, controlled angular movement such as pitch, yaw, and roll, preventing the hovercraft from flipping over, and controlled linear movement forward/back/left/right with a bit of up/down movement.
+However, a proper implementation of OMI_vehicle_hover_thruster should be able to handle a hovercraft with only hover thrusters, therefore this serves as a useful test model.
+A good implementation should include stable hovering over flat ground, controlled angular movement such as pitch, yaw, and roll, dampeners working to prevent the hovercraft from flipping over, and controlled linear forward/back/left/right movement with a bit of up/down movement.

 The hover thruster settings are defined at the document level: